Repeatable patterns and the maximum multiplicity of a generator in a reduced word

 In this section, we investigate a related question: for the longest element $w_0$ of a finite Coxeter group $W$, what is the minimum number of appearances of a generator $s_i$ in $\Red(w_0)$, the set of reduced words for $w_0$.
 This question is very easy in type $A_{n-1}$ where $W\simeq\mathfrak{S}_n$.
 Namely, the minimum number of occurrences of the simple transposition $(i\ i+1)$ in $\Red(w_0)$ is $\min\{i, n-i\}$.
 We observe a surprising phenomenon with respect to these numbers and the Cartan matrix of $W$ (Theorem~\ref{thm:Vinberg-main}).

 Throughout this section, let be a finite Coxeter group generated by a set of simple reflections $S=\{s_1,\ldots,s_n\}$.
 For $w\in W$, let $\ell(W)$ denote the Coxeter length of $w$.
 For $J \subseteq S$, the \emph{parabolic subgroup} $W_J$ is the subgroup of $W$ generated by $J$, viewed as a Coxeter group with simple reflections $J$.
 Each left coset $wW_J$ of $W_J$ in $W$ contains a unique element $w^J$ of minimal length, and the set $\{w^J \: | \: w \in W\}$ of these minimal coset representatives is called the \emph{parabolic quotient} $W^J$.
 Letting $w_J \in W_J$ be the unique element such that $w^Jw_J=w$, we have $\ell(w^J)+\ell(w_J)=\ell(w)$ and this is called the \emph{parabolic decomposition} of $w$.
 As $W$ is finite, $W^J$ is finite and it contains a unique element $w_0^J$ of maximum length.
 We utilize the Bruhat order on $W$ and $W^J$, where $u\leq w$ if $u$ equals a subword of a (or equivalently, any) reduced word of $w$.
+For convenience, we adopt the notation that $J_i:=S-\{s_i\}$ for each $s_i\in S$.
 We refer readers to \cite{bjorner-brenti} for a detailed exposition on Coxeter groups.